ID: PMRREP33678| 199 Pages | 30 Oct 2025 | Format: PDF, Excel, PPT* | Chemicals and Materials

-The global polypropylene market size is likely to be valued at US$ 94.7 Bn in 2025 and is expected to reach US$ 128.0 Bn by 2032, growing at a CAGR of 4.4% for the forecast period from 2025 to 2032.
+The global Polypropylene Market size is likely to be valued at US$94.7 Bn in 2025 and is projected to reach US$131.5 Bn by 2032, growing at a CAGR of 4.8% between 2025 and 2032.
+The market's expansion is primarily fueled by surging demand in the packaging and automotive sectors due to polypropylene's lightweight, durable, and cost-effective properties that enhance product efficiency and sustainability.

-Key Insights |
+| Key Insights | Details |

 Polypropylene Market Size (2025E) |

-US$ 94.7 Bn |
+US$94.7 Bn |

 Market Value Forecast (2032F) |